Ever wondered why professional gamers almost exclusively use mechanical keyboards?

 3. What is anti-ghosting?

 When you press multiple keys simultaneously, and your computer fails to register some of them, those keys are known as ghost-keys.
 So per definition, anti-ghosting means that your keyboard can register multiple presses at the same time.
 This is also known as roll-over keys.
-100% anti-ghosting means that you can press the entire keyset down at once and it will register every single keystroke, while 10 roll-over keys as an example, mean that you can press 10 at a time with the same effect.
+100% anti-ghosting means that you can press the entire keyset down at once and it will register every single keystroke, while ten roll-over keys as an example, suggest that you can push ten at a time with the same effect.